Mayday Parker: Fictional character biography

 May "Mayday" Parker is the daughter of Peter and Mary Jane Parker and the great-niece of Aunt May in the future, alternate universe continuity.
 Peter and Mary Jane named their daughter after his Aunt May.
 In the MC2 continuity, they were reunited with their baby girl by Kaine, who found the child living with Alison Mongraine, the con artist who had kidnapped the baby on instruction from the Green Goblin.
 After they were reunited, Peter lost a leg during the horrific final conflict with the Green Goblin.
 After the battle Peter was offered a bionic replacement from Mister Fantastic but, considering it a wake-up call, decided to retire and focus on being a husband and father (the battle is glimpsed in Spider Girl #7, and fully explained in Spider Girl #49).
 For years, they chose to keep their past from May and hoped that she wouldn't develop powers of her own.

 Despite her parents' hopes, May began developing versions of her father's spider-powers when she was 15.
 At the same time, Normie Osborn, grandson of the original Green Goblin, set out to restore the family name.
 May donned Ben Reilly's Spider-Man costume to stop him and soon took to crime-fighting, at first hindered, then helped, by her worried real parents.

 May shares traits of both of her parents.
-Like her mother, she is a beautiful, charismatic, and a popular student in her high school, and she is intelligent and talented just like her father.
+Like her mother, she is a beautiful, charismatic, and popular student in her high school, and she is intelligent and talented just like her father.
 She also inherited his love for in-fight bantering and his intolerance for injustice.
 Even without her spider powers, she is a very good athlete and excelled in her girls' basketball team until she quit, her resignation coming after the manifestation of her powers.
 On the one hand, May seems to have inherited the "Parker luck" in which her dual identity wreaks havoc in her private life.
 On the other hand, her superhero career, unlike her father's, begins with her successfully protecting her family.
 From the early part of her career onward, Spider-Girl has developed a reputation for avoiding unnecessary battles with anyone and reforming her former adversaries, like Normie Osborn and Raptor.
 Spider-Girl quickly establishes herself in the superhero community and gets along with other superheroes easily, gaining reserve status in the Avengers and allies in the New Warriors and Fantastic Five.